 PNB Capital and Investment Corporation ("PNB Capital") has been appointed as Sole Issue Manager for the Offer, and Bank of Commerce, BDO Capital & Investment Corp., China Bank Capital Corporation, First Metro Investment Corporation, Land Bank of the Philippines, Philippine Commercial Capital, Inc., and PNB Capital and Investment Corporation have been appointed as the Joint Lead Underwriters and Joint Bookrunners for the Offer.
-The Joint Lead Underwriters and Joint Bookrunners will receive an underwriting fee equivalent to [0.40%] of the final aggregate principal amount of the Offer Bonds issued, which is inclusive of any fees to be paid to any Co-lead Underwriters and Selling Agents and in accordance with the terms of the Underwriting Agreement.
-For a more detailed discussion on the underwriting fees to be received by the Joint Lead Underwriters and Joint Bookrunners, see "Plan of Distribution" of this Offer Supplement.
+The Joint Lead Underwriters and Joint Bookrunners will receive an underwriting fee equivalent to 0.40% of the final aggregate principal amount of the Offer Bonds issued, which is inclusive of any fees to be paid to any Selling Agents and in accordance with the terms of the Underwriting Agreement.3 For a more detailed discussion on the underwriting fees to be received by the Joint Lead Underwriters and Joint Bookrunners, see "Plan of Distribution" of this Offer Supplement.

-The Company reserves the right to withdraw the offer and sale of the Offer Bonds at any time, and the Issuer (acting through the Sole Issue Manager and the Joint Lead Underwriters and Joint Bookrunners) reserves the right to reject any application to purchase the Offer Bonds in whole or in part and to allot to any prospective purchaser less than the full amount of the Offer Bonds sought by such purchaser.
+The Company reserves the right to withdraw the offer and sale of the Offer Bonds at any time on or after the commencement of the Offer Period and prior to the Issue Date, upon occurrence of certain events.
+For further discussion, please refer to "Summary of the Offer" on page 34 and "Plan of Distribution - Withdrawal of the Offer" starting on page 99 of this Offer Supplement.
+Additionally, the Issuer (acting through the Sole Issue Manager and the Joint Lead Underwriters and Joint Bookrunners) reserves the right to reject any application to purchase the Offer Bonds in whole or in part and to allot to any prospective purchaser less than the full amount of the Offer Bonds sought by such purchaser.
 If the Offer is withdrawn or discontinued, the Company shall subsequently notify the SEC and, as applicable, the PDEx.
 Any of the Sole Issue Manager, the Joint Lead Underwriters and Joint Bookrunners and the Selling Agent may acquire for their own account a portion of the Offer Bonds.